Skip to main content

 What this list has in common

-All seven sign BAAs and provide the technical safeguards (encryption, audit logging, access controls) the HIPAA Security Rule requires.
-None of them solve the harder problem: what your staff actually types in the messages.
+All seven sign BAAs and deliver the technical safeguards (encryption, audit logging, access controls) the HIPAA Security Rule requires of a covered platform; the harder governance problem sits one layer up, in what the workforce actually types in the messages.

-A message that reads "Hi Jane, reminder of your oncology consult Friday at 2 PM with Dr. Smith" contains identifiable PHI.
-Even on a HIPAA-eligible platform, that level of clinical detail in a message body is over the minimum necessary standard for routine reminders.
-The Privacy Rule still applies inside the compliant platform.
+A reminder reading "Hi Jane, reminder of your oncology consult Friday at 2 PM with Dr. Smith" carries identifiable PHI inside the message body.
+Inside a HIPAA-eligible platform, that level of clinical detail still exceeds the minimum necessary standard for routine reminders, and the Privacy Rule continues to apply at the content layer regardless of the channel encryption underneath.

 Where Patient Protect fits